Global Variables

 Variable Sources

-A task run can receive variables from three sources:
+A task run can receive variables from several sources:

 Linked custom parameter values entered at execution time are added when the run starts.